Short history of the National Research Foundation

 - World-class research evaluation and benchmarking practices;

-- Science and technology management experience;
+- Science and technology management expertise;

 - State-of-the-art research platforms;